- 22

 |---|---|---|

-| Level 1 | General applications — low risk | ~130 requirements |
+| Level 1 | General applications — low risk | ~130 items |

-| Level 2 | Applications with sensitive data, e.g. ERP systems | ~270 requirements |
+| Level 2 | Apps with sensitive data, such as ERP systems | ~270 items |

-| Level 3 | Highest-risk applications, e.g. banking, healthcare, military | ~290 requirements |
+| Level 3 | Highest-risk apps such as banking, healthcare, military | ~290 items |

 Criterion 3: Related International Standards

-- ISO 27001 — Information security management system (ISMS) standard covering policies, people, and technology
+- ISO 27001 — Information Security Management System (ISMS) standard covering policies, people, and technology

-- PDPA (Personal Data Protection Act) — Thai law requiring appropriate security measures for personal data
+- PDPA (Personal Data Protection Act) — Thai law requiring appropriate security measures

 Complete OWASP Top 10 Testing Process

-| Step | Details | Responsible Party |
+| Steps | Details | Responsible Party |

 |---|---|---|